Suyashagarw/Image-Super-Resolution/README.md

 # Image Super Resolution

 ## Abstract
-In this project, we present an implementation of the Super-Resolution Convolutional Neural Network (SRCNN) using the PyTorch framework for Image Super Resolution.
+In this project, an implementation of the Super-Resolution Convolutional Neural Network (SRCNN) using the PyTorch framework for Image Super Resolution is presented.
 The SRCNN model architecture comprises multiple convolutional layers designed to learn the mapping between low-resolution and high-resolution image patches.
 The project workflow includes data loading and preprocessing, model definition, training loop, and evaluation on test data.
 Our dataset consists of pairs of low-resolution and high-resolution images, which are used to train and validate the SRCNN model.
 During training, Mean Squared Error (MSE) loss is minimized using the Adam optimizer.
 The model's performance is assessed using commonly used image quality metrics such as Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity Index (SSIM).
-Additionally, we provide visualizations of input low-resolution images, high-resolution ground truth, and model outputs to qualitatively assess the effectiveness of our approach.
-We demonstrate the ability of our SRCNN model to effectively enhance the visual quality of low-resolution images, showcasing its potential applications in various domains, including surveillance, medical imaging, and satellite imaging.
+Additionally, visualizations of input low-resolution images, high-resolution ground truth, and model outputs to qualitatively assess the effectiveness of the approach are provided.
+The ability of the SRCNN model is demonstrated to effectively enhance the visual quality of low-resolution images, showcasing its potential applications in various domains, including surveillance, medical imaging, and satellite imaging.
 Overall, this project contributes to the advancement of ISR techniques and provides insights into the practical implementation of deep learning models for image enhancement tasks.

 ## Introduction
 Image Super Resolution is a fundamental task in computer vision aimed at enhancing the visual quality of low-resolution images.
 Applications include medical imaging, aiding early detection and diagnosis of diseases, and surveillance and security.
 Both applications often suffer from inadequate quality and detail, diminishing their effectiveness for detailed analysis and recognition tasks.
 While improving hardware can be considered, there are cost and physical limitations, making software-based enhancements such as super-resolution more practical and appealing.